 The unified diagnostics experience automatically correlates server-side telemetry from across all your Application Insights monitored components into a single view.
-It doesn't matter if you have multiple resources with separate instrumentation keys.
+It doesn't matter if you have multiple resources.
 Application Insights detects the underlying relationship and allows you to easily diagnose the application component, dependency, or exception that caused a transaction slowdown or failure.

 What is a Component?

 Components are independently deployable parts of your distributed/microservices application.
 Developers and operations teams have code-level visibility or access to telemetry generated by these application components.

 - Components are different from "observed" external dependencies such as SQL, Event Hubs etc. which your team/organization may not have access to (code or telemetry).